 I could see with a flash light that all the frames in the top boxes of all the hives were like this.
 That’s good enough for me.
 I left the bottom boxes alone.
 I installed insulated inner covers over the first two hives, and that looks like this (minus the top cover):

 That’s half-inch wide mouse-proofing mesh stapled across the bottom entrance of a hive.
 I added some to another hive too.
-All four of our hives have it installed now.
+All four of my hives have it installed now.
 I cut a big enough piece so I could bend the mesh into the entrance, but I couldn’t make it fit easily into the inch-high entrance, so stapling will have to suffice.
 (I’ve heard from other beekeepers online who say stapling the mesh works fine.)
-I’m not sure I’d go for the wide open entrance like this if my bees weren’t protected from the wind, but I think they’ll be alright in our backyard.
-I’m using the mesh instead of the dead easy mouse-proof entrance reducers because I want to ensure the hives are well ventilated over the winter.
+I’m not sure I’d go for the wide open entrance like this if my bees weren’t protected from the wind, but I think they’ll be alright in my backyard.

 Ventilation is the name of the game here.
 All these measures aren’t meant to keep the bees toasty and warm.
 It’s about keeping them dry, preventing cold water (condensation) from dripping down on the bees and killing them.
 The insulation over the inner cover keeps the top of the hive warm enough to prevent condensation from building up inside the hive.
 The top entrance notch, or ventilation hole, in the inner cover allows what condensation there is to escape easily to the outdoors where it can’t hurt the bees.
 The mesh down below keeps the mice out and provides another exit for the killer condensation.
 The mesh also makes it easier for the bees to haul out the bodies of their many fallen comrades that die over the winter.